GerritCodeReview/homepage-test/jekyll-source/pages/site/docs/MultiMaster.md

+---
+title: "MultiMaster"
+permalink: multimaster.html
+---

 We spent some time at the May 2012 Hackathon outlining an incremental approach to making open source Gerrit clusterable (the version running for android-review and gerrit-review is already clustered but uses much of Google's proprietary technologies such as GFS and BigTable).
 Several incremental steps were outlined on how to move Gerrit in that direction.

-# Shared Git Repo - Shared DB
+## Shared Git Repo - Shared DB

 This is the simplest case for Gerrit multi master, so it is likely the first step which is needed by most other ideas is to support a very simple